Mike Holmgren: Personal life

-Holmgren and his wife, Kathy, met at age 12 and have been married since June 15, 1971; they married on his birthday so he would not forget the date.
+Holmgren and his wife, Kathy, met at age 12 and have been married since June 15, 1971.
+They wed on his birthday so he would not forget the date.
 Holmgren first proposed marriage to Kathy when he was age 15, to which she replied: "Nope."
-They have four daughters — twins Calla and Jenny (born 1973), Emily (1977), and Gretchen (1981).
-They also have four granddaughters — Emma, Emerson, Mary and Isabell, and three grandsons — Luke, Michael, and Samuel.
+They have four daughters — twins Calla and Jenny (born 1973), Emily (1977) and Gretchen (1981).
+They also have five granddaughters — Emma, Emerson, Mary, Isabelle and Eloise.
+He also has four grandsons — Luke, Michael, Samuel and Theodore.
 Holmgren and his wife currently reside in Seattle, Washington.

-The Holmgren family is heavily involved in the Evangelical Covenant Church and the denomination's North Park University, in Chicago.
+The Holmgren family is heavily involved in the Evangelical Covenant Church and the denomination's North Park University in Chicago.
 In 2004, they led the fundraising drive to build the university's Holmgren Athletic Complex.

 Holmgren's grandfather, Jens Bugge, who served briefly as a commandant at West Point and wrote a book on military strategy, also had the distinction of being eulogized by Gen. Douglas MacArthur.
 Both of Holmgren's parents were officers in the Salvation Army.

 Holmgren is a brother in the Sigma Chi fraternity.

 Holmgren Way is a street named for the coach and is located in Green Bay, Wisconsin.

-Holmgren endorsed Joe Biden in the 2020 presidential election.
-Biden would become president.
-He endorsed and will campaign for Mandela Barnes in the 2022 U.S. Senate election.